COMFILE-Technology/ComfileTech.ComfilePi.CP_IO22_A4_2.Demo/README.md

 ## Debugging the Application on a ComfilePi Panel PC

-Debugging mono applications from within Visual Studio is not currently possible without 3rd party Visual Studio extensions, however, the `ComfilePi` launch profile should provide a convenient development experience from within Visual Studio.
+Debugging mono applications running on a ComfilePi panel PC from within Visual Studio is not currently possible without 3rd party Visual Studio extensions, however, the `ComfilePi` launch profile should provide a convenient development experience from within Visual Studio.